BrownCSCI1230/projects_ray_template/submission-illuminate.md

 ## Output Comparison
 Run the program with the specified `.ini` file to compare your output (it should automatically save to the correct path).
-> If you aren't seeing your output images appear, make sure you have:<br/>
+> If your program can't find certain files or you aren't seeing your output images appear, make sure to:<br/>
 > 1. Set your working directory to the project directory
+> 2. Set the command-line argument in Qt Creator to `template_inis/illuminate/<ini_file_name>.ini`
-> 2. Cloned the `scenefiles` submodule.
-If you forgot to do this, run `git submodule update --init --recursive` in the project directory
+> 2. Clone the `scenefiles` submodule.
+If you forgot to do this when initially cloning this repository, run `git submodule update --init --recursive` in the project directory

 > Note: once all images are filled in, the images will be the same size in the expected and student outputs.